How Long Are PhD Programs in Psychology?

 A Ph.D. program often requires a minimum of five years after the conferral of a bachelor's degree.
 Most Ph.D. programs in psychology admit a limited number of candidates per year - usually fewer than 20.

-While 30-50 applicants per year may be accepted into a Psy.D. program, students may still find aggressive competition for admission.
+Students may find aggressive competition for admission.
 An undergraduate or master's degree in psychology or previous experience in the field may increase a candidate's appeal, as well as a strong academic record and GRE scores.

 Generally, Psy.D. programs take an average of 4-5 years of full-time study, and students may be more likely to find a part-time option for this degree than for the Ph.D.